telosnetwork/native-to-evm-transaction/README.md

 ### 4. Use `cleos` to call the eosio.evm contract's `raw` action

-Copy the CLEOS_COMMAND in the script output or make it yourself:
+Copy the CLEOS_COMMAND in the script output or make it yourself by replacing the variables where appropriate:

 ```
 cleos --url https://testnet.telos.caleos.io/ push action eosio.evm raw '{